There are many benefits in using WoundSense and some of these are listed below. There are cost saving benefits and improvements in patient comfort.

 Patient comfort – where moisture is optimum dressing changes can be avoided sparing patients pain and trauma

 |Can enhance clinical practice on decisions regarding dressing changes by providing diagnostic information on moisture or moisture changes in the wound non-invasively.||

-Provides information which can support the implementation of TIME guidelines - please click here for further information from
+Provides information which can support the implementation of TIME guidelines - please click here for further information

 |Use of the sensor system and the 5 drop scale patient data sheet will indicate if exudate is increasing with time from the wound||Valuable indicator of potential change in wound status such as the onset of infection and allows you to intervene appropriately.|

 Enhances the decision making information for busy community nurses in wound management, letting them monitor the patient effectively for dressing changes without changing the dressing to observe the wound on every visit.

 |Measures that a wound is starting to dry out||

 Dryness indicates need for care on dressing removal and the need to scale down to a lighter wound coverage or add moisture if wound has dried too early.